stefan-hoeck/idris2-elab-util/src/Doc/Generic6.md

 without a way to pattern match on `ts` to get an idea about the underlying structure of `All Ord ts`.
-For this, we would have had to included `ts` as a non-erased argument:
+For this, we would have had to include `ts` as a non-erased argument:

 ```repl